aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 ### PyTorch Model from FastAI Source Code

-Next, we need to define the model in pure pytorch.
+Next, we need to define the model in pure PyTorch.
 In [Jupyter](https://jupyter.org/) notebook, one can investigate the FastAI source code by adding `??` in front of a function name.
 Here we look into `unet_learner` and `DynamicUnet`, by:

 ```python
 >> ??unet_learner